High Protein Overnight Oats without Protein Powder

 • Add your oats and stir.

-• Cover and place in the fridge for at least an hour, but preferably overnight.
+• Cover and place in the fridge for at least 2 hours, but preferably overnight.

 Video